 The placebo-controlled trial design (including concealed randomisation) will protect against bias arising from the randomisation process.
-It will also protect against bias due to deviations from intended interventions and bias in measurement of outcomes, since participants, clinicians and other staff caring for participants, members of the research team (except the study statistician) and participants will be masked to participants' allocations [54].
+In the RCT, it will also protect against bias due to deviations from intended interventions and bias in measurement of outcomes, since participants, clinicians and other staff caring for participants, members of the research team (except the study statistician) and participants will be masked to participants' allocations [54].
 The success of masking will be assessed (participants and their care team may become unmasked due to side effects).
+These protections will not apply during the OLE.

 The allocation will be stratified by centre to minimise confounding due to centre-specific factors.
 Applying standard protocols, pre-defining procedures for participant follow-up/data collection and applying the procedures to all participants in the same way will help to minimise bias due to deviations from intended interventions and bias in measurement of outcomes in the event of instances of unmasking.
 Adherence to all aspects of the protocol will be monitored.